Audrey Walsingham

-Lady Audrey Walsingham (née Shelton; 1568–1624) was an English courtier.
+Audrey Walsingham (née Shelton; 1568–1624) was an English courtier.
 She served as Lady of the Bedchamber to queen Elizabeth I of England, and then as Mistress of the Robes to Anne of Denmark from 1603 until 1619.

 Family connections

-Sometimes called "Etheldreda", she was born on 10 June 1568 to Sir Ralph Shelton of Shelton, Norfolk and Mary Woodhouse, daughter of William Woodhouse of Waxham.
+She was born on 10 June 1568 to Sir Ralph Shelton of Shelton, Norfolk and Mary Woodhouse, daughter of William Woodhouse of Waxham.
 Her mother died five days after her birth.
+Sometimes called "Etheldreda", the parish registers of Chiselhurst recorded her first name as "Adrian".

 Her father was a son of Sir John Shelton and Margaret Parker, daughter of the heir to Henry, Lord Morley.
 John Shelton's mother was Anne Shelton née Boleyn, aunt of Anne Boleyn, Henry VIII's queen, and his sisters included Madge Shelton and Mary Shelton.
 Her aunt Mary Shelton married Sir John Scudamore.

 Audrey Shelton married Sir Thomas Walsingham, cousin of Sir Francis Walsingham.
 Their home was Scadbury Manor at Chislehurst.

 Lady of the Bedchamber to Elizabeth

 She served as Lady of the Bedchamber to Queen Elizabeth.
-She signed an inventory of the wardrobe of Queen Elizabeth in July 1600.
+She signed an inventory of the wardrobe of Queen Elizabeth in April 1600 and October 1601, as "A. Walsingham".

 In 1600 the Earl of Northumberland presented Elizabeth with a petticoat supplied by Lady Walsingham and a jewel bought from John Spilman, the total value of his gift was £200.

 During Thomas Egerton's entertainment at Harefield in August 1602, she was assigned in the lottery the prize of a cutwork stomacher in the lottery with these verses; "This stomacher is full of windows wrought, Yet none through them can look into your thought."
 Walsingham presented the queen with Egerton's gift of a gown or robe embroidered with rainbows and recited verses about Iris and St Swithin.
 The historian Janet Arnold linked this presentation at Harefield with the "Rainbow" portrait of Elizabeth at Hatfield House.
 The embroidery depicted in the portrait has some similarities with the contemporary petticoat formerly preserved at St Faith's Bacton, Herefordshire.